dosemu2/dosemu2/doc/README.txt

    The one and only parameter to the device driver is a digit between 1 and 4, (if its missing then 1 is assumed) for the DOS devices MSCD0001, MSCD0002 ...
 MSCD0004 respectively.
-You then also need to tell MSCDEX about these drivers such as
+You then also need to use lredir or tell MSCDEX about these drivers such as

+        lredir e: linux\fs/media/cdrom c
+        lredir f: linux\fs/media/cdrom2 c 2
+        lredir g: linux\fs/media/cdrom3 c 3

+   where you need to loop-mount the image file, or

         mscdex /d:mscd0001 /d:mscd0002 /l:driveletter